vstinner/vstinner.github.io/draft/python_contrib_2017q2.rst

 annoying bugs of the newly written ``test_eintr`` unit test.
-This test calls system calls while sending signals every 100 ms. Usually the test tries to block on a system call during at least 200 ms, to make sure that the syscall was interrupted at least once by a signal.
+This test calls system calls while sending signals every 100 ms. Usually the test tries to block on a system call during at least 200 ms, to make sure that the syscall was interrupted at least once by a signal, to check that Python correctly retries the interrupted system call.

 Since the PEP was implemented, I already fixed many race conditions in ``test_eintr``, but there was still a race condition on the ``sigwaitinfo()``